GWoolly/gwoolly/_posts/2025-03-03-Chicken Run Eggstraction.md

 links:
   - steam
 ---
-While working as QA Lead on **Chicken Run 2: Eggstraction**, I was given the opportunity to develop and apply my level design skills thanks to the supportive, cross-disciplinary culture at **Aardman Animations**.
+-++++----------------------------------While working as QA Lead on **Chicken Run 2: Eggstraction**, I was given the opportunity to develop and apply my level design skills thanks to the supportive, cross-disciplinary culture at **Aardman Animations**.
 The Games & Interactive team encouraged personal growth and creative contribution across roles, which allowed me to take a more active hand in shaping gameplay spaces and systems.

 {% columns %}
 {% column %}